 One of TikTok’s best-performing brand challenges came from Chipotle, in which they encouraged fans to post videos of themselves dancing along with the hashtag #GuacDance.

-The clothing line Guess may not have many videos up on TikTok just yet—at the time of writing, they only have 10—but they’ve still attracted an impressive 460000 followers.
-That could all be down to their very successful #InMyDenim hashtag they use to encourage followers to show off their Guess clothing.
+Another example is the clothing line Guess.
+Although they may not have as many videos up as other brands, they’ve still attracted an impressive 75,500 followers.
+This could all be down to the very successful #InMyDenim hashtag, which they use to encourage followers to show off their Guess clothing.

 Going live is a great way to increase engagement with your fans, but keep in mind that you’ll need at least 1,000 followers to do so.

 By going live, you give followers the chance to interact with you, ask questions, and get a better, more authentic feel for your brand personality.

 TikTok isn’t just a place for teenagers to go viral.
 The wildly-popular app shows no signs of slowing down and will be a key focus for brands across almost all industries in 2022.